Oahu Guide & Vacation Homes

 Iolani Palace

 Located in downtown Honolulu, the Palace was built in 1882 by King David Kalakaua, and anyone visiting Waikiki will notice his name on the major avenue that runs along the shorefront.
 It was the last seat of the Hawaiian Monarchy, which was overthrown in 1893.
 In 1895, the Palace became a place of imprisonment for Hawaii's last Queen - Liliuokalani.
-She was interned in a room at the Palace on accusations of treachery and it is here where she transcribed the haunting song, Aloha Oe.
+She was interned in a room at the Palace on accusations of treachery, and it is here that she transcribed the haunting song, Aloha Oe.

-You can visit the room she was forced to live in and view the quilt that she and her ladies-in-waiting made during her imprisonment on a tour of Palace.
+You can visit the room she was forced to live in and view the quilt that she and her ladies-in-waiting made during her imprisonment on a tour of the Palace.
 Iolani Palace is both a place of great pride and sadness.
 Stepping into its walls, you can smell and sense the history of the building and imagine what life was like for the monarchs who called it home.

 Call Iolani Palace for more information on docent-guided tours, which we highly recommend, and visiting hours by calling (808) 522-0822